9 Characters Who Deserve a 'Walking Dead' Spinoff (PHOTOS)

 Jackson Lee Davis/AMC

 Other than a few flashbacks in Season 4’s “After,” Michonne’s backstory has gone largely unexplored — which is strange, considering Danai Gurira is now one of the only cast members still around from the first few seasons.
-It could be interesting to see how she became so skilled with a katana, the fall of her camp and Andre’s death and how she met Andrea (which would provide an avenue for Laurie Holden to come back, if she so chose).
+It could be interesting to see how she became so skilled with a katana, the fall of her camp and Andre’s death and the time she spent with Andrea (which would provide an avenue for Laurie Holden to come back, if she so chose).

 If AMC greenlighted this, Fear